FNNDSC/chrisstore-action/README.md

 # ChRIS Store Action

-A Github Action for pushing a ChRIS plugin JSON descriptor file to a ChRIS store.
+A Github Action for publishing a ChRIS plugin JSON descriptor file to a ChRIS store, and optionally, to a ChRIS backend as well.

 ## Example